How to find Bugs on your Mobile App

 2. Develop Test Cases

-Once you’ve found all the bugs on your mobile application and created a complete detailed report, start developing and prioritizing test cases that they would like to dive deep into.
+Once you’ve found all the bugs on your mobile application and created a complete detailed report, start developing and prioritizing test cases they would like to dive deep into.

 3. Automated Parallel Testing

-Automated testing tools make it easier to do parallel testing on the mobile application without performing any manual tasks.
+Automated testing tools make it easier to do parallel testing on the mobile application without performing manual tasks.
 Parallel Testing is a process to leverage automation testing capabilities by allowing the execution of the same tests simultaneously in multiple environments, real device combinations, and browser configurations.

 4. Obtain Customer Feedback